(For more info on this project, please go to: polichetti.art)

-Glory’s a young Ukrainian immigrant-turned-Ringling Brothers tightrope walker, and when Dylan sees the scars on her back.
-Everyone is swept away by Glory’s fantastical tales: Flying girls and magical kingdoms, fire-breathing giants and a Turkish, human cannonball…
+Glory’s a young Ukrainian immigrant-turned-Ringling Brothers tightrope walker, marked by savage scars on her back.
+Everyone is swept away by Glory’s fantastical tales: Flying girls and magical kingdoms, fire-breathing giants and a Turkish, human cannonball.
 But Glory isn’t there to tickle their fancy; Glory is there to save them all.

-She tells them it was God who ripped off her wings and left her scarred for her sins, and freeing them is her last chance to earn her redemption.
-Dylan balks and thinks she must be crazy after all; they’ve a better chance at freedom if they do as their told.
-But when Glory May dredges up the doctor’s secret past, something dark inside of him ignites.
-The ghastly “cures” he inflicts on the girls turn personal, then deadly.
+She tells them it was God who tore off her wings and left her scarred for her sins.
+Now freeing the misfits on their ward is her last chance to earn redemption.
+Dylan thinks she’s crazy, maybe even dangerous.
+But when the doctor’s secret past starts to come to light, the ghastly “cures” he inflicts on the girls turn personal, then deadly.
 Their world shrinks, the walls close in, and Glory becomes their beacon in the doctor’s raging storm.

 They rush to her like moths to a flame.

 Dylan wants so much to believe that Glory really is an angel, there to save them all from the doctor’s retribution.
 But if she’s just a lonely girl—conjuring a fantasy to cope with a traumatic past, and the bone-crushing feeling that she doesn’t deserve to live—then following her escape plan could be fatal to them all.

 Just as it is for every moth that makes it to the flame.

 And it’s so damned hard to break the circle.